bencemol/refact.blog/src/pages/posts/creating-a-dev-blog-with-astro.md

 ### Framework agnostic

 For components Astro gives you the option to use any of:

-* React
+- React
-* Svelte
+- Svelte
-* Vue
+- Vue
-* Preact
+- Preact
-* Web Components
+- Web Components
-* Plain old HTML + Javascript
+- Plain old HTML + Javascript

-Even mixing them is an option just install the corresponding renderer with npm.
+Even mixing them is an option, just install the corresponding renderer with npm.
 I will be exploring this through small demo _islands_ in upcoming posts.